cjohansen/imagine/Readme.md

   maintained, and `:width` is calculated from `:height`
 - `:height` - The height to resize to.
 If not set, aspect ratio will be maintained, and `:height` is calculated from `:width`
+- `:smallest` - Maintains aspect ratio and resizes the image so that the smallest dimension (either `:width` or `:height`) measures this many pixels.

 If neither `:width` nor `:height` is set, an exception is thrown.